adityavenkat06/hackathon-usecase/readme.md

 For Containternization use Docker, Terraform for IaC, Github Action / Azure DevOps for CI/CD pipelines.

 ### Monitoring and Logging:
-Set up basic monitoring and logging using Azure Monitor / GCP.
+Set up basic monitoring and logging using Azure Monitor and other services / GCP.

 ### Containerization:
 You need to containerize these microservices using Docker.